google/protobuf-gradle-plugin/README.md

 [Google Developers Site](https://developers.google.com/protocol-buffers/docs/reference/java-generated?csw=1).

 ## Latest Version
-``com.google.protobuf:protobuf-gradle-plugin:0.5.0-SNAPSHOT``

-It has not been released yet.
-You can build it and install locally by running ``./gradlew install``.
+The latest version is ``0.5.0``.
+It has been pushed to Maven Central.

 ## Usage